tbaums/konvoy-kudo-studio/README.md

 # Konvoy + Kudo Studio

-_NB: This is very much a work in progress.
-Suggestions, constructive criticism, and (especially) PRs are most welcome!_
+_NB: Suggestions, constructive criticism, and (especially) PRs are most welcome!_

-Tested with Konvoy v1.3.0-beta5 and Kudo v0.8.0 on AWS.
+Tested with Konvoy v1.4.2 and Kudo v0.12.0 on AWS.
-Tested with Konvoy v1.3.0-beta7 and Kudo v0.9.0 on GCP.

 ![screencap-gif](https://github.com/tbaums/konvoy-kudo-studio/blob/master/2019_07_22-screencap.gif)

 ## Prerequisites

-This demo assumes you have `kubectl` installed and connected to a Konvoy cluster running the default configuration in AWS.
+1. This demo assumes you have `kubectl` installed and connected to a Konvoy cluster.

-Secondly, the commands below assume you have the kudo cli plugin installed.

-`brew install kudo-cli` or `brew upgrade kudo-cli`
+2. Install the KUDO CLI plugin for `kubectl` via: `brew install kudo-cli` / `brew upgrade kudo-cli` OR `kubectl krew install kudo` / `kubectl krew upgrade kudo`
+1. Confirm you are running the latest KUDO CLI via: `kubectl kudo --version`
+1. To execute in an airgapped environment, please follow the [airgapped instructions](./airgapped-instructions.md) before proceeding.

 ## Initial setup